Geometric invariant theory and stretched Kostka quasi-polynomials: Introduction

 Broadly, the proof of Theorem \ref{MainTheorem1} consists of connecting the degree of the stretched Kostka quasi-polynomial $K_{\lambda, \mu}(N)$ to the dimension of a certain GIT quotient of a partial flag variety $G/P_\lambda$.
 The restriction to pairs $(\lambda, \mu)$ which are simple primitive greatly simplifies this dimension computation and gives a geometric interpretation to the degree formulas conjectured in \cite{GG}.

-Further, the geometric perspective afforded by the GIT constructions gives rise not just to information on the degree of $K_{\lambda, \mu}(N)$ but also to its period.
-In particular, for simple primitive pairs $(\lambda, \mu)$ and the corresponding line bundle $\mathbb{L}$ there is some minimal integer $d \geq 1$ such that $\mathbb{L}^{\otimes d}$ \emph{descends} to the GIT quotient.
+Further, the geometric perspective afforded by the GIT constructions gives rise not just to information on the degree of $K_{\lambda, \mu}(N)$ but also to its periods.
+In particular, for simple primitive pairs $(\lambda, \mu)$ and the corresponding line bundle $\mathbb{L}$ (cf. Equation (\ref{linebundef})) there is some minimal integer $d \geq 1$ such that $\mathbb{L}^{\otimes d}$ \emph{descends} to the GIT quotient.
 As an easy observation during the proof of Theorem \ref{MainTheorem1}, we can conclude the following proposition.

 \begin{proposition} Let $G$ be a simple, simply-connected complex algebraic group, and let $(\lambda, \mu)$ be a primitive pair of dominant integral weights.
 Let $d \geq 1$ be minimal such that $\mathbb{L}^{\otimes d}$ descends to the GIT quotient.
 Then $d$ is a period of the stretched Kostka quasi-polynomial $K_{\lambda, \mu}(N)$. \end{proposition}